gpuweb/WSL/Spec/source/index.rst

 The ``@`` operator is used to turn a lvalue into an array reference, using the size information computed during typing to set the bounds.
 There is no explicit dereferencing operator for array references: they can just be used with the array syntax.

-TODO: the part about [] is just plain wrong: we cannot do bounds check at compile time AND we must convert an lval of an array into an lval.

 The ``[]`` dereferencing operator is polymorphic: its first operand can be either an array reference, or an array, or a left value pointing to an array.
 To reduce ``e1[e2]`` by one step: